(This entry was updated 19 Sep 2018 to reflect recent feature updates)

 Where to find HOGs?

 HOGs inferred on public genomes can be downloaded from the OMA orthology database.
 Other databases, such as Eggnog, OrthoDb or HieranoiDB also infer HOGs, but not all of these databases offer them in OrthoXML format.
+You can check which database serves hogs as orthoxml here.
 If you want to use your custom genomes to infer HOGs you can use the OMA standalone software.

 How does pyham help you investigate on HOGs?

-Pyham embeds HogVis, an interactive tool to visualise gene family evolutionary history.
+pyHam embeds iHam, an interactive tool to visualise gene family evolutionary history.
 It provides a way to trace the evolution of genes in terms of duplications and losses, from ancient ancestors to modern day species.

 # Select an HOG hog_of_interest = pyham_analysis.get_hog_by_id(2) # create and export the hog vis as .html output_filename = "hogvis_example.html" pyham_analysis.create_hog_visualisation(hog=hog_of_interest,outfile=output_filename)

-We can see for example in the figure above that at the level of mammals all genes of this gene family are descendant from a single comon ancestral gene.
+We can see for example that at the level of mammals (click on the related node and select ‘Freeze at this node’) all genes of this gene family are descendant from a single comon ancestral gene.

-If we are looking at the level of Euarchontoglires we observe that the genes are now split by a vertical line.
+Now, if we look at the level of Euarchontoglires (redo the same procedure as for mammals to freeze the vis at this level) we observe that the genes are now split by a vertical line.
 This vertical line separates 2 group of genes that are each descendants from a same single ancestral gene.
 This is the result of a duplication in between Mammals and Euarchontoglires.